-BrainWaveBank technology allows people to measure and track their cognitive health at home, by using a wireless headset while playing mobile games.
+BrainWaveBank technology, which in the future may allow people to measure and track their cognitive health at home, by using a wireless headset while playing mobile games.
 This has potential to change the way we predict, monitor and diagnose conditions that affect the brain.

 Detecting Risk of Psychotic Illness